 In today’s digital age, there are lots of ways that we can access information from any part of the world.
 With the help of the Internet, we are able to communicate with anyone from anywhere.
 But apart from the bright side that the digital age provides, there is a downside to it too.

-Identity theft is a real threat, so read these online security rules from e-Investigations International, a licensed PI agency in Atlanta, to help prevent becoming a victim.
-You can also reach out to ICS in New York for help if you suspect someone else has been using your identity.
+Identity theft is a real threat, and private investigators are being hired to combat it.
+Here is a short list of online security rules written by e-Investigations International, a private investigation agency in Atlanta GA.
+If you happen to live in New York, you can also reach out to ICS in New York for help if you suspect someone else has been using your identity.

 Your private information is being shared from different parts of the world through internet and network services which can be accessed at any time.
 With that in mind, there is always an unidentified personality sitting behind the desk that is willing to look for and acquire your information.
 This simply makes your information unsecured and you will soon fall victim to identity theft.